GrantEdwards/ClockBeat/README.md

  ![t4000-Saturday_7:16pm.m4a.svg](imgs/t4000-Saturday_7:16pm.m4a.svg?raw)

 That produces good beat detection.
-The consistent seperation between the two lines in the lower subplot indicates that the clock is out of beat.
+The consistent separation between the two lines in the lower subplot indicates that the clock is out of beat.
 In this case, the clock was slightly off plumb.
 The movement's design BPH was 4050, so it's also running quite fast.
 In this case the